-Recent Delaware Case Highlights Important Conflict Between VC Directors and Common StockholdersAdded by Hawley Troxell in Business Law, News on September 27, 2013
+Recent Delaware Case Highlights Important Conflict Between VC Directors and Common StockholdersAdded by Hawley Troxell in Articles & Publications, Business Law on September 27, 2013

 Recently, the Delaware Court of Chancery found that the board of directors of Trados Incorporated (Trados) did not breach their fiduciary duties when they approved a change of control transaction in which the common stockholders received no consideration.
 The opinion highlights an important conflict between directors designated to serve on the board by stockholders with preferred distribution rights and the common stockholders with subordinate distribution rights.
 Read the opinion here.

 Trados was controlled by venture capital (VC) investors with preferred stock with liquidation preferences.
 The VC investors also designated the individuals who controlled a majority of the board.
 As Trados struggled, the board considered many options, but none appeared to offer any meaningful return for the stockholders.
 Eventually the board sought an exit for the stockholders and accepted a $60 million offer from SDL that netted management $7.8 million under a management incentive plan, preferred stockholders a distribution of $52.2 million (almost satisfying in full their $57.9 million total liquidation preference), and common stockholders zero.
 The plaintiff, a common stockholder owning 5% of the company, alleged that Trados directors had breached their fiduciary duties in approving the transaction and sought appraisal.